seltmann/bee-interaction-database/README.md

 flower | http://purl.obolibrary.org/obo/PO_0009046

 ### otherTraits
 Presently, otherTraits are listed as a key:value list (delimited by semicolons).
 These include body size, nesting behavior, and any other traits that are not considered biotic interactions.
-Trait terms are following [Encyclopedia of Life - TraitBank](https://eol.org/traitbank)
+Trait terms are following [Encyclopedia of Life - TraitBank](https://eol.org/traitbank).
+Traits are defined as being either from the source or target taxon.
+They can be sourceGeneralObservation/targetGeneralObservation, which indicate overall study results, or sourceCommonKnowledge/targetCommonKnowledge, which indicates general knowledge about the taxon.

 ### Data Definitions